Open-Source-Satellite/Mercury-GS/README.md

 Another solution is to install a full Python IDE like [Pycharm](https://www.jetbrains.com/pycharm/) and install the packages through it's package manager.

 ## Serial Comms Setup
-The low level drivers talks over a COM port that is configurable in the GUI.
+The low level drivers talk over a COM port that is configurable in the GUI.
 To emulate a connection with a SpaceCraft we must spoof a connection between two ports.
-Download a program like [HHD Virtual Serial Port Tools](https://freevirtualserialports.com/), create a virtual pair between COM1 and COM2, and then open a terminal program like [TeraTerm](https://ttssh2.osdn.jp/index.html.en) to listen on COM2.
+Download a program like [HHD Virtual Serial Port Tools](https://freevirtualserialports.com/), create a virtual pair between two ports (for example COM1 and COM2), and then open a terminal program like [TeraTerm](https://ttssh2.osdn.jp/index.html.en) to listen on one of them (COM2 for example).
 Settings are default 9600 baud, 8 data bits, 0 parity bits, 1 stop bit.
 The baudrate is configurable in the GUI on the "CONFIG" tab.

+**NOTE: This solution is only for Windows.**

 ## Creating Test Frames
 Frames can be sent to MercuryGS via a terminal, these are located in the [Test Frames](/test_frames) folder.